demonterminal/Demon-Liner-Sight---Source-code/README.md

 MS Windows 10 & MS Windows 11

 # Source Code Explanation of Demon Liner Sight
-./root/
+./root/ <br>
---main.cxx : This file contains all the commands executable format which allows you to run commands on CLI --sys_commands.hpp : This file contains all the system commands of Demon Liner Sight (Also known as std command) make sure to modify this if adding custom commands
+--main.cxx : This file contains all the commands executable format which allows you to run commands on CLI <br>
+--sys_commands.hpp : This file contains all the system commands of Demon Liner Sight (Also known as std command) make sure to modify this if adding custom commands<br>
---sys_func.hpp : This file contains all the callable functions for CLI (make sure to edit this if dding custom functions) --sys_var.hpp : This file contains all the non callable but important and critical variables for C++ CLI.
+--sys_func.hpp : This file contains all the callable functions for CLI (make sure to edit this if dding custom functions)<br>
+--sys_var.hpp : This file contains all the non callable but important and critical variables for C++ CLI.<br>
-./root/commands/ : This directory contains all the commands with extension .hpp for c++ to execute directly.
+./root/commands/ : This directory contains all the commands with extension .hpp for c++ to execute directly.<br>
-./root/config/boot/ : This contains CLI Startup files which are necessary to load the CLI custom data
+./root/config/boot/ : This contains CLI Startup files which are necessary to load the CLI custom data<br>

 # Congrattulations for completing the reading!
 If you are still here then why wait go ahead and install this source code in your project